karthikbhandary2/CustomerCheckinPrediction/README.md

 - Contains all the script for the front end of the app.
 - It also uses the css file.

 All of this is used and hosted with the help of `heroku`.
 We basically linked this github repo and done!!
-Here is the link to the app: https://customer-check-in-prediction.herokuapp.com/predict
+Here is the link to the app: https://customer-check-in-prediction.herokuapp.com/

+## Instructions in case you want to run this on your device:
+- first you have to create a virtual environment you can do that by using the following command: `py -3 -m venv venv` (for windows)
+- That will create a virtual environmment.
+You can activate it by using the command: `venv\Scripts\activate` (for windows)
+- This will activate the virtual environment.
+Next run the file `model.py` by using: `python model.py`
+- After running that run the `app.py` using: `python app.py` This will give you a link, using which you can visit the web app.

 ## Bonus
 I think the difficult problem that I got around doing this is the deployment part.
 I was not ready for it at all.
 Like I said in the audio round.
 I once deployed my portfolio website using flask.
 I thought it would be easy this time as well as it was then but it was not.
 This doesn't even compare to it like I had completely no idea on how to do it.